 CCS on-site specialty services and control of off-site costs begin with an effective Special Needs/Chronic Care Program

-Figure 29: Typical Chronic Care Clinics, it is our goal to provide special needs immates with services that promote health maintenance and health improvement
+Figure 29: Typical Circuit Care Clinics.
+It is our goal to provide special needs inmates with services that promote health maintanance and health improvement.

 On-site Services will include